 2.1 Elections and Terms of Office.

-The President and the Vice President shall be elected directly by the voters in years evenly divisible by four.
-Votes for President and for Vice President in both the primary and general elections shall be cast and counted by Congressional District (CD).
+The President and the Chancellor shall be elected directly by the voters.
+The elections for President shall occur in years evenly divisible by four.
+The elections for Chancellor shall occur in even-numbered years not evenly divisible by four.
+Votes for President and for Chancellor in both the primary and general elections shall be cast and counted by Congressional District (CD).
 In counting ballots, RCV procedures are used to determine the single winner in each CD.

-Congress shall establish a National Vote Tabulation Authority, whose responsibility is to collect from the states the results of the primary and general elections for President and for Vice President, to tabulate and summarize the results, and announce the winners.
+Congress shall establish a National Vote Tabulation Authority, whose responsibility is to collect from the states the results of the primary and general elections for President and for Chancellor, to tabulate and summarize the results, and announce the winners.

-The four-year term of office for President and for Vice President shall commence at noon on the second Sunday in January following their election.
+The four-year terms of office for President and for Chancellor shall commence at noon on the second Sunday in January following their election.

 2.2 Primary Elections for President

-The total Nominating Votes for President equals the number of seats in the House of Representatives, plus the number of Nominating Votes from non-state jurisdictions.
+The total Nominating Votes for President equals the number of seats in the House of Representatives plus the Nominating Votes in non-state jurisdictions.

 - Each CD has the same number of Nominating Votes as it has seats in the House of Representatives.

-- Congress may authorize certain jurisdictions other than states to participate in presidential primaries (Washington, DC, Puerto Rico, and other territories and possessions).
+- Congress may authorize certain non-state jurisdictions to participate in Presidential primaries.
 All such jurisdictions taken together are considered one Non-State Primary Election District.
 For each 1 million inhabitants or portion thereof, this Non-State Primary Election District is awarded one Nominating Vote.

 - The primary election shall be held at large in each CD and in the one Non-State Primary Election District, and the winner of the primary election shall be awarded all of that jurisdiction’s Nominating Votes.